-CPL is currently facilitating two education projects in Ukraine to support the resilient Ukrainian educators through the war and help them build toward their bright futures.
+The Center for Professional Learning is facilitating two education projects in Ukraine to support the resilient Ukrainian educators through the war and help them build toward bright futures.

-The first initiative, funded by Porticus, creates opportunities for early childhood educators, primary school teachers, and practical psychologists in Ukraine to better support children in their classrooms and learning programs through trauma-informed approaches to mental health and psychosocial support (MHPSS), as well as social and emotional learning (SEL).
+This initiative provides materials to early childhood educators, primary school teachers, and practical psychologists in Ukraine so they can better support children in their classrooms and learning programs through trauma-informed approaches to mental health and psychosocial support (MHPSS), as well as social and emotional learning (SEL).

-The second initiative, funded by the U.S. Department of State, focuses on enriching English language teacher preparation programs at pedagogical universities and other higher education institutions through exploration of English language teaching (ELT) methodologies, teacher observation and feedback, and integration of social and emotional learning.
+This initiative supports the enrichment of English language teacher preparation programs at pedagogical universities and other higher education institutions in Ukraine through exploration of English language teaching (ELT) methodologies, teacher observation and feedback, and integration of social and emotional learning.

 Introduction to Trauma-Informed Practices [Intro to Trauma, Stress, the Brain, & Learning]